hashirsheikh-hrs/android-architecture-demo/README.md

     kapt "com.google.dagger:dagger-compiler:$dagger_version"
 ```

-## If somewhere I am wrong anyone can take a pull and submit pull request with comments.
+## If somewhere I am wrong anyone can take a pull and submit merge request with comments.

 Thanks